-He soon took a job working on a wagon train run by the Bent, St. Vrain & Co., which landed him at Bent’s Fort, near present day La Junta, Colorado.
-The fort was the only major permanent white settlement on the Santa Fe Trail between Missouri and the Mexican settlements, and as such, provided explorers, pioneers, and the U.S. Army with supplies, wagon repairs, livestock, food, water and protection.
+He soon took a job working on a wagon train run by the Bent, St. Vrain & Co., which landed him at Bent’s Fort, near present-day La Junta, Colorado.
+The fort was the only major permanent white settlement between Missouri and the Mexican settlements on the Santa Fe Trail.
+As such, it provided explorers, pioneers, and the U.S. Army with supplies, wagon repairs, livestock, food, water, and protection.

-Shortly after his arrival at the fort, the Bent, St. Vrain & Co. sent him north with a party of about 13 men and wagon loads of goods to trade with the Sioux Indians.
-This evidently met with his liking as, for the next several years, he became a mountain man, making his living as a trapper and trading among the Ute, Cheyenne, Sioux, Arapaho, and Comanche Indians and traveling all over the Rocky Mountains, as far west as Washington, and later southwest to California and Arizona.
+Shortly after he arrived at the fort, the Bent, St. Vrain & Co. sent him north with a party of about 13 men and wagon loads of goods to trade with the Sioux Indians.
+This met with his liking as, for the next several years, he became a mountain man, making his living as a trapper and trading among the Ute, Cheyenne, Sioux, Arapaho, and Comanche Indians and traveling all over the Rocky Mountains, as far west as Washington, and later southwest to California and Arizona.

-However, by 1840, trapping had become less profitable and Wootton then went back to work for Bent’s fort as a hunter, scout, and freighter.
+However, by 1840, trapping had become less profitable, and Wootton then went back to work for Bent’s Fort as a hunter, scout, and freighter.
 During the Mexican-American War of 1846, he scouted for the U.S. Military.
-One of his primary duties at the fort was hunting game and buffalo to provide food for the fort; however, within a few short years, the buffalo herds began to dramatically dwindle almost to extinction when droves of men began to hunt them only for their hides.
+One of his primary duties at the fort was hunting game and buffalo to provide food for the fort; however, within a few short years, the buffalo herds began to dwindle dramatically, almost to extinction, when droves of men began to hunt them only for their hides.

 Wootton then briefly operated a buffalo ranch near Pueblo, Colorado, where he raised both buffalo and cattle.
-Three years later, he drove the herd east, along the Santa Fe Trail to Kansas City, where he sold them all for a good profit.
+Three years later, he drove the herd east, along the Santa Fe Trail, to Kansas City, where he sold them all for a good profit.

-Hiring Ute Indians to build the road, which required cutting down hillsides, blasting and removing rocks, and building bridges, they dramatically improved a tough stretch of the Santa Fe Trail.
-He then erected a tollgate in front of his home, charging $1.50 for 1 wagon or 25 cents for a horseman.
+Hiring Ute Indians to build the road, which required cutting down hillsides, blasting and removing rocks, building bridges, and grading the trail, they dramatically improved a tough stretch of the Santa Fe Trail.
+He then erected a hotel and put up a tollgate in front of his home, charging $1.50 for one wagon or 25 cents for a horseman.
 However, Indians were always allowed to utilize the road free of charge.
-His home also acted as a stagecoach stop, where passengers could get a meal.
+His home also acted as a Barlow and Sanderson stagecoach stop, where passengers could get a meal.

 *Richens Lacy Wootton has also been written as Richard Lacey Wootton in some historical texts.
-A gravestone created after his death and attributed to him even says Richard, however his name is Richens.
+A gravestone created after his death and attributed to him even says Richard; however, his name is Richens.